AndyLiner13/hwca-mcp/README.md

 # HWCA MCP Server

-A Model Context Protocol (MCP) server for Home and Work Computer Automation.
-This server provides tools and resources for automating computer tasks, managing files, executing system commands, and monitoring system resources.
+A Model Context Protocol (MCP) server for the Horizon Worlds editor.
+This server provides tools and resources for automating context-management tasks, enabling GitHub CoPilot to understand the context of the Horizon Worlds TypeScript APIs.

+__*Be sure to add the corresponding Instructions and Tool Sets (provided in the .github folder) & copy their contents to your corresponding .github folder in your project's root directory.__

 ## Features